Table of Contents

 Authors

-Shmulik Regev started coding when the public internet was still in its infancy and has been leading cybersecurity teams for nearly two decades.
+• Shmulik Regev started coding when the public internet was still in its infancy and has been leading cybersecurity teams for nearly two decades.
 He’d rather not talk about himself and keeps conversations focused on his three children, marathon running and his side gig as a radio DJ.
 But there’s a reason he’s our CTO, and it starts with his long track record as an innovator.
 Shmulik was a co-founder and head of security innovation at Trusteer, another successful venture led by Mickey and Rakesh, who sold to IBM in 2013.
 Afterwards, Shmulik became the CISO at Cato Networks, before reuniting with Mickey and Rakesh at Transmit.
 Over the course of his career, Shmulik has accumulated 10 patents in cybersecurity.
 We are fortunate to have his creative mind, leadership and genuine humility.

 • Brooks Flanders, Marketing Content Manager

-In 2004, the same year the U.S. launched the National Cyber Alert System, Brooks launched her writing career with one the largest cybersecurity companies in the world.
-There she wrote about enterprise security and the highly-deceptive threats designed to circumvent standard defenses.
-Nineteen years later her interest in helping companies solve complex security challenges still runs deep.
+In 2004, the same year the U.S. launched the National Cyber Alert System, Brooks launched her career with one the largest cybersecurity companies in the world.
+With a voracious curiosity and a determination to shed light on a shadowy underworld, she's been researching and writing about enterprise security ever since.
+Her interest in helping companies mitigate deceptive threats and solve complex security challenges still runs deep.